Aftermath of the September 11 attacks: Rescue and recovery/Post-9/11

 Because of the events that took place on September 11, 2001, American society as a whole suffered dramatically.
 Recovery took years, and the economy declined drastically after the attacks.
-Various first responders united that day to help as much as possible.
-Whether they were paramedics, police officers, firefighters, doctors, nurses, or ordinary civilians, the main objective was to cooperate and help the wounded.
 More than 1,500 first responders, ironworkers, engineers, heavy equipment operators, and other workers worked at Ground Zero to attempt to find survivors and clean up the wreckage.
-Cranes and bulldozers were brought in along with search and rescue dogs in order to locate survivors and bodies of the deceased, however, operations were hindered by the presence of approximately two feet of soot at the site, which obscured objects and bodies.
+Cranes and bulldozers were brought in along with search and rescue dogs to locate survivors and bodies of the deceased, however, operations were hindered by the presence of approximately two feet of soot at the site, which obscured objects and bodies.

 Fires burned amidst the rubble of the World Trade Center for weeks after the attack.

 In the immediate aftermath of the attacks, only 20 survivors were pulled alive from the rubble, although there were several human remains and belongings that were removed from the site.
 The day after the attack, then-mayor Rudy Giuliani told reporters that they were receiving mobile phone calls from people trapped in the debris.
 The task of removing debris and rubble continued well into 2002, with some 108,000 truckloads of 1.8 million tons of rubble removed by May 2002.